JdoubleG/Intro-AI-Assignments/README.md

 The code in this repository are some of my submissions to assignments in the Introduction to Artificial Intelligence class I took at [Tufts University](https://www.tufts.edu/).
 They are written in Python 3.
-More information about what each of these assignments entail is available in each of the subfolders of Do not use this code for academic purposes without citation.
+More information about what each of these assignments entail is available in each of the subfolders of the assignments.
+Do not use this code for academic purposes without citation.

 ### Assignment 1